Back to All States

 Can I sell a handgun privately in Pennsylvania?

-Can I sell a rifle or shotgun directly to a buyer in Pennsylvania?
+Can I sell a rifle or shotgun privately in Pennsylvania?

 What is the minimum age for private gun sales in Pennsylvania?

-Who is prohibited from owning a gun in Pennsylvania?
+Who is prohibited from owning a firearm in Pennsylvania?

-Can I sell to a resident of New Jersey, Ohio, or any neighboring state?
+Can I sell a firearm to someone from New Jersey, Ohio, or another neighboring state?